GustavoSMelo/OpenMusicJS/README.md

 ### Things to do:

-- :heavy_check_mark: create backend
+- :heavy_check_mark: to create backend
-- :hammer: create frontend web for users
+- :hammer: to create frontend web for users
-- :clock12: create frontend web for artists
+- :clock12: to create frontend web for artists
-- :clock12: create frontend mobile for users
+- :clock12: to create frontend mobile for users
-- :clock12: create frontend mobile for artists
+- :clock12: to create frontend mobile for artists